Find a Registered Dental Hygienist

 FOOTNOTES

-2 TB blood test = whole blood interferon gamma release assay (IGRA)
+3 TB blood test = interferon gamma release assay (IGRA)

-3 In 2019, the Centers for Disease Control and Prevention changed its previous recommendations to encourage treatment for all U.S. healthcare personnel with untreated LTBI, unless treatment is contraindicated.
+5 In 2019, the Centers for Disease Control and Prevention changed its previous recommendations to encourage treatment for all U.S. healthcare personnel with untreated LTBI, unless treatment is contraindicated.
+In the Canadian context, LTBI treatment is now referred to as tuberculosis preventive treatment (TPT).

 • they have three consecutive negative acid-fast bacilli (AFB) sputum smears collected in 8- to 24-hour intervals (one should be an early morning specimen);